ajcndn/project-olympus/README.md

 ```

 ## Usage
-Rename the .env.example file to .env and fill in the required environment variables for OPENAI_API_KEY & SERPER_API_KEY
+- Rename the .env.example file to .env and fill in the required environment variables for OPENAI_API_KEY & SERPER_API_KEY

-To launch the Olympus_streamlit application run the following command: streamlit run main.py
+- To launch the Olympus_streamlit application run the following command: streamlit run main.py

-To launch the Olympus_panel application run the following command: panel serve olympus_panel.py
+-To launch the Olympus_panel application run the following command: panel serve olympus_panel.py
-Launch the panel URL from console (http://localhost:5006/olympus)
+- Launch the panel URL from console (http://localhost:5006/olympus)

 ```